Overmassive black holes in the early Universe can be explained by gas-rich, dark matter-dominated galaxies: Discussion and Conclusions

 On the other hand, many local dwarfs are gas-poor, which presents interesting prospects for the prediction of the masses of their BHs depending on their star-formation histories, assuming that the $M_\mathrm{BH}$–$M_\mathrm{dyn}$ relation was fundamental as these galaxies grew.
-If most of the gas from these galaxies was ejected during the last star-formation event, rather than converted into stars, then we may expect their BHs to be overmassive even relative to their dynamical mass, as in this case it would be impossible for them to obey the $M_\mathrm{BH}$–$M_\mathrm{dyn}$ relation at all times.
+If most of the gas from these galaxies was ejected during the last star-formation event (i.e., the formation of the last stars before the galaxy became quiescent), rather than converted into stars, then we may expect their BHs to be overmassive even relative to their dynamical mass, as in this case it would be impossible for them to obey the $M_\mathrm{BH}$–$M_\mathrm{dyn}$ relation at all times.
 However, if most of their gas was converted into stars and accreted onto their BH, we would expect them to lie on the $M_\mathrm{BH}$–$M_\mathrm{dyn}$ relation.
-This scenario, whereby star formation in dwarfs ceased primarily via starvation, is perhaps more likely \citep[e.g.][]{Katz:2020aa,Rey:2025aa}.
+This scenario, whereby star formation in dwarfs ceased primarily via starvation due to reionization, is perhaps more likely \citep[e.g.][]{Katz:2020aa,Rey:2025aa}.
 In either case, comparison of BH masses between gas-rich and gas-poor dwarfs would be illuminating.

-Finally, we must caveat our results by noting that the lack of a live BH model prevents us from directly exploring the co-evolution of galaxies and their BHs.
-While it is remarkable that observations can be reproduced without live BH physics, it is vital to explore more directly the co-regulation of BH and stellar mass growth through feedback at high redshift.
-This is especially true given the large $M_\mathrm{BH}/M_\mathrm{\ast}$ ratios which our results indicate are typical in the early Universe.
+Finally, we must emphasize the limitations of our approach by noting that the lack of a live BH model prevents us from directly exploring the co-evolution of galaxies and their BHs.
+While it is remarkable that observations can be reproduced without live BH physics, such overmassive black holes could strongly impact the stellar and gas content of these galaxies via feedback, which we cannot explore with our approach.
+Our results essentially rely on the assumption that feedback from these black holes is inefficient relative to stellar feedback.
+A more complete and self-consistent understanding requires approaches that can more directly explore the co-regulation of BH and stellar mass growth at high redshift.
 The \thzoom model offers a promising avenue to explore this topic given that star formation in these simulations is extremely bursty \citep{McClymont:2025aa} and that these starbursts tend to be centrally concentrated \citep{McClymont:2025ab}, raising the prospect of efficient BH feeding during compact starburst events.
 We anticipate future studies exploring the co-evolution of galaxies and their BHs in the early Universe through the incorporation of live BH modelling within the \thzoom framework.